coastalcph/lex-glue/README.md

 rm -rf  ~/.cache/huggingface/datasets/lex_glue
 ```

-Sorry for the inconvenience! :hugs:
+Thanks to [@JamesLYC88](https://github.com/JamesLYC88) for digging up the :bug:, and sorry for the inconvenience! :hugs:

 ## Dataset Summary